typegoose/typegoose/docs/guides/integration-examples/deepkit-type.md

 // Shorten type
 const ObjectId = mongoose.Types.ObjectId;
-// Create a Custom Serializer to add custom transfrom functions to types const mySerializer = new (class CustomSerializer extends jsonSerializer.fork('mySerializer') {})();
+// Create a Custom Serializer to add custom transform functions to types const mySerializer = new (class CustomSerializer extends jsonSerializer.fork('mySerializer') {})();

 // Note: A custom Serializer has to be used, because the included "mongoId" "decorator" only works with "@deepkit/orm"